afford-motion/afford-motion/README.md

   - ...
 ```

-We also provide the pre-trained models on [OneDrive](https://1drv.ms/f/s!AsbzgpEyucijgQ3VViO74eeCj0aV).
+We also provide the pre-trained models on [OneDrive](https://1drv.ms/f/s!AsbzgpEyucijgQ3VViO74eeCj0aV) / [Baidu Disk](https://pan.baidu.com/s/1K9t_atenvjuntcYTp4a_8A?pwd=ciyy).
 Download the models and put them in the `outputs/` folder.

 See more details about the folder structure in [prepare/README.md](prepare/README.md#structure).